zorael/kameloso/README.md

 ## Use as a library

-The IRC event parsing bits are largely decoupled from the bot parts of the program, needing only some helper modules.
+The IRC event parsing bits are largely decoupled from the bot parts of the program, needing only some common non-bot-oriented helper modules.

 * [`irc.d`](https://github.com/zorael/kameloso/blob/master/source/kameloso/irc.d)
 * [`ircdefs.d`](https://github.com/zorael/kameloso/blob/master/source/kameloso/ircdefs.d)